 2007-2008 (Nacional): In his first professional season, Lodeiro made 15 appearances for Nacional.
 He made his debut against Fenix on August 19.

-Since 2009, Lodeiro has been a part of the Uruguayan National Team, earning 48 caps and scoring three goals.
+Since 2009, Lodeiro has been a part of the Uruguayan National Team, earning 57 caps and scoring four goals.
 In 2010, he was part of the country’s FIFA World Cup team that fell to the Netherlands in the tournament’s Semifinal Round.
 The following year, Lodeiro and Uruguay claimed the Copa America trophy, South America’s international football championship.
 Lodeiro represented his nation in the 2012 Olympic Games in London before making another FIFA World Cup run with Uruguay in Brazil in 2014.
-He most recently represented his nation at the 2016 Copa America Centenario in the United States.
+In 2016, he represented his nation at the 2016 Copa America Centenario in the United States.
+Lodeiro played in integral role in Uruguay’s successful qualification for the 2018 World Cup, making eight appearances, including four starts, and scoring the game-winning goal against Venezuela on October 6, 2016.

 Signed as a Designated Player on July 27, 2016